reaqzfv/AutoOS/README.md

 ## 💻 System Requirements

 - AutoOS is currently only supported on x64 builds of Windows 11 23H2 `22631`
-- Another partition with at least 64GB
+- 80GB of free storage

 ## 🚀 Getting Started